 The supporters’ scheme for Harrogate Theatre offers a wide range of benefits to its members, from priority bookings, a glimpse behind the scenes and private member events.
 Helping them feel a part of safeguarding a piece of the past for future generations to come.

-The re-brand for the Theatres’ membership scheme needed to appeal to a new, younger audience, while at the same time not alienating their existing members of which a very high percentage were 60 years old and above.
-It was also clear from our initial meeting that they were keen to incorporate elements of their 119-year heritage somehow.
+The re-brand for the Theatres’ membership scheme needed to appeal to a new, younger audience while at the same time not alienating their existing members, of which a very high percentage were 60 years old and above.
+It was also clear from our initial meeting that they were keen to somehow incorporate elements of their 119-year heritage.

-After we developed and presented, the 3 different visual routes that the White Rose Membership could take, it was evident that they were keen to show-off the history of the Theatre and the building itself.
-This was a big selling point for the Theatre and was something that helped them stand out against their competition, so, we took our inspiration from the building itself, with its many unique features.
+After I developed and presented the 3 different visual routes that the White Rose Membership could take, it was evident that they were keen to show off the history of the Theatre and the building itself.
+This was a big selling point for the Theatre and helped them stand out against their competition, so I took my inspiration from the building itself, with its many unique features.

 For the White Rose Memberships new logo and visual identity, I took my inspiration from the building itself, with its many unique features.

-Our goal for the White Rose Membership was to develop a traditional-looking identity, but with a modern feel.
-To help us achieve this, we drew our inspiration from the buildings architectural and historical features which struck a chord with the existing members, we then paired these elements with contemporary imagery and layouts to help the new visual identity appeal to a much younger audience.
+The goal for the White Rose Membership was to develop a traditional-looking identity but with a modern feel.
+To help me achieve this, I drew inspiration from the buildings architectural and historical features, which struck a chord with the existing members; I then paired these elements with contemporary imagery and layouts to help the new visual identity appeal to a much younger audience.